2 Day Intermediate Navigation Training Course

 The training will be largely practical, walking in both the lower valleys and up onto Kinder.
 We will be spending most of the time off paths in rough and sometimes muddy terrain and so sturdy boots with good ankle support are highly recommended.
 You will be standing around whilst practising skills in whatever weather we have on the day, which can be exposed and colder on the tops, and will need appropriate clothing.
 Below is a recommended list:

 - **Hand sanitiser and face mask/covering mandatory** A face mask/covering does not need to be worn in most circumstances as we will be observing social distancing of 2m, however it could be required in emergency situations, to help protect people whilst providing first aid or assistance, or when social distancing is not possible.

 - 1:25,000 map of The Peak District: Dark Peak Area - OS Explorer Map sheet OL1 covering Edale/Kinder.
 I recommend the waterproof maps which will last much longer, otherwise will also need a waterproof map case.

 - Compass (if you want to practise with one) - recommend a Silva Type 4, Suunto A30 or similar.
-If buying one check it's Northern Hemisphere (NH), degrees and metric scales, there are a lot for sale online which are not!!
+If buying one check it's Northern Hemisphere (NH), degrees and metric scale.
+There are a lot for sale online which are not!!

 - Food, drink and snacks for the day.
 We will have a couple of food stops whilst out on the hill.